 Hastings, East Sussex

-The nearby old town has all the traditional trappings including a cobbled high street, narrow streets, antique shops, numerous inns and pubs, plus several delicious fish and chip shops.
+The nearby old town has all the traditional trappings including a cobbled high street, narrow streets, independent shops, numerous inns and pubs, plus several delicious fish and chip shops.

 The history of Hasting is most evident on the nearby coastal area known as the Stade, Europe’s oldest fishing beach.
 The Stade consists of colourful fishing posts, old fishing huts and seafood stalls selling fish that have come out of the sea earlier.
 This place is often used as a filming location for TV and films, especially period dramas.